Has PCB started planning for full PSL season on home soil?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: One had expected more from Wasim Khan, the managing director of Pakistan Cricket Board (PCB).
+LONDON: One had expected more from Wasim Khan, the managing director of Pakistan Cricket Board (PCB), writes Khalid Hussain.

 From the start of the World Cup, Wasim was in England apparently on a mission to garner support for Pakistan cricket and PCB’s campaign to permanently revive international cricket in the country.